jaysonragasa/JaraQRCode/README.md

 	//QRCodeScale = 4,                                  // leave it default (default: 4)

 	// leave it default (default: 2 which has a maximum char of 28)
 	// values can be upto 40.
-The higher the value, the higher the max character, the denser the blocks QRCodeVersion = 2
+The higher the value, the more char can handle and the blocks will be denser QRCodeVersion = 2
 };